sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

     :width: 300
     :align: center

-2. Insert the 7-segment display into a breadboard, noting that the decimal point is at the bottom right.
+2. Insert the 7-segment display into a breadboard, noting that the decimal point is at the bottom right and ensure to spans the middle gap.
 Insert a wire in the same row as pin 1 of the display, and touch it with the red lead of the multimeter.
 Insert another wire in the same row as any “-” pin of the display, and touch it with the black lead.

 .. image:: img/23_7_segment_test.png
     :align: center